 I am currently in graduate school for social work at the University of Montana.
-This came to me after about fifteen years of being an activist and artist, and trying various ways to combine my passions.
-One day I realized I needed a lot more education to accomplish the kind of community work I was trying to do.
-So I enrolled in school, and now that I am here, I have to say it was the perfect decision.
+After about fifteen years of being an activist and artist, and trying various ways to combine my passions, one day I realized I needed a lot more education to accomplish the kind of community work I was trying to do.
+So I enrolled in school, and now that I am here, it’s amazing.

 I have origins in the St Paul/ Minneapolis progressive scene, starting with St Paul Open School (now called Open World Learning Community ), with heavy influence from the Heart of the Beast Puppet and Mask theater starting at age twelve, and becoming a worker-owner at the New Riverside Cafe at age 19-20.
 The lines between social justice and art have always blended for me.

 My past art-related projects have included the Missoula Storefront Art Project, Slumgullion, the Zootown Arts Community Center, and the Lost Dog Productions Theater Company.
 I was the program director for the Missula Cultural Council for two years, where I organized First Night Missoula,and First Night Star.

 I have been making zines and books since the 90s.
 My earliest and possibly most insane zine was a weekly poetry zine I co-published for 3 years in Minneapolis.
 I cant say what it was called because the name is too inflammatory for this day of the patriot act, and the mag had nothing to do with inflammatory things, only poetry.
 Since then, I’ve created several zines of my own including Sump Pump, At the Top of Either Truth, House Story, Social Skills.
 I also make little hand made books that have more 3-d features like the box book in the image.
 My poems have been published by Proper Tales Press (Canada), and Unarmed Poetry Journal (Minnesota).

 Slumgullion 2005 – Present